errotu/citationMeta/README.md

 Simply add the code of the citationMeta.php to the bottom of your Wordpress theme’s functions.php (without the leading “<?php”).

-Please be aware that the code probably needs to be adjusted concerning the output of authors.
+Please be aware that the code probably needs to be adjusted concerning the output of authors (look for $citationAuthors and 'display_name').
 As Wordpress allows only one author per post, there are many different solutions in the wild on how to add the possibility of having multiple authors per post.
-The current code is working with the popular [CoAuthors Plus plugin](https://wordpress.org/plugins/co-authors-plus/).
+The current code should work with the popular [CoAuthors Plus plugin](https://wordpress.org/plugins/co-authors-plus/).

 Also, the code was created for blogs cooperating with the [intr2dok service](https://intr2dok.vifa-recht.de).
 To provide a PDF, it retrieves the link of the PDF created by intr2dok.
 If you’re not cooperating with intr2dok, the code shouldn’t throw out any errors, but will – of course – not be able to provide any PDF.

+Other custom fields which possibly need to be adjusted are 'subline' (for the subtitle - if you are using one) and 'doi' (if you have a custom field containing a DOI).